WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 ### 5.4 Beyond the Present Logic: Larger Paradigms and Least-Resistance Change

+Before mapping alternative paradigms, it is worth clarifying scope.
+Family-justice transparency could, in principle, be pursued far more radically — for instance, by presuming transcript publication or treating courtroom dialogue as a civic data resource by default.
+However, this article focuses on **least-resistance reform**: pragmatic changes achievable within existing law, funding, and institutional culture.
+The aim is not to reject radical transparency, but to **build the conditions under which it could one day be normal** — by proving that small, low-friction improvements can deliver systemic learning without legislative overhaul.

 While this article focuses on practical reforms achievable within the current rules and infrastructure, it is important to recognise that more transformative paradigms of transparency are possible.
 These approaches imagine deeper cultural and structural shifts in how justice itself is conceived — shifts that challenge not only practice but the underlying logic of how courts define truth, ownership, and participation.